peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Domain

 **Category:** Invariant
 **Description:** ServiceTemplate, ToolTemplate, Service, Tool, and Secret default to `shared=false`.
-Only the owner (`ownerId`) can view/use/modify a private entity.
+Only the owner (via `OWNED_BY` edge) can view/use/modify a private entity.
 Initial creation sets visibility; future toggles must respect dependency checks.

 **Rationale:** Privacy by default; no accidental exposure.